ScilifelabDataCentre/Anubis/anubis/documentation.md

 - The admin may register user accounts.
 - The admin may edit, enable or disable user accounts.
 - An admin may set other user accounts to be admin.
+- An admin may enable an ordinary user account to create calls.

 ### Call handling